zqad/simplediskimage/docs/index.rst

 There are however tools to do most operations in user space, as long as you are willing to do some copying, as the tools do not handle offsets into files that well.
-It is however and error-prone operation, and who never remembers how many LBAs into the disk that the GPT streches, and even when looking it up forgets to account for the extra LBA left for MBR and DOS label compatibility, or the extra GPT at the end of the disk?
-My estimate is most.
+It is however and error-prone operation, and out of those that do it by
+hand: How many never remembers how many LBAs into the disk that the GPT streches, and even when looking it up forgets to account for the extra LBA left for MBR and DOS label compatibility, or the extra GPT at the end of the disk?
+My estimate is most, since I tend to.

 For the most times, you just need to set up a simple disk image with one or two partitions, typically just with FAT and/or ext.
 This library aims to